AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 It Breaks the "Seeing Is Believing" Rule

 For your entire life, your brain has relied on a simple heuristic: if you can see it and hear it, it's probably real.
 Video evidence was considered the gold standard of truth.
 AI deepfakes shatter that assumption completely.
 When a video can be fabricated in minutes that's nearly indistinguishable from reality to a casual viewer, your brain loses one of its most basic tools for navigating the world.
-That's not just unsettling — it's cognitively disorienting.
+That's not just unsettling — it's cognitively disorienting, and for some people the persistent blurring of real and fake can tip into AI-related derealization.

 The Scale Is Unprecedented

 Previous misinformation required effort — someone had to write the article, edit the photo, produce the propaganda.
 AI removes the effort barrier entirely.
 One person with a laptop can now generate thousands of convincing fake articles or images in hours, and realistic-looking videos with modest effort.
-The sheer volume means even the most careful consumer of information can't possibly verify everything they encounter.
+The sheer volume means even the most careful consumer of information can't possibly verify everything they encounter — and when misinformation targets AI safety topics like existential risk and autonomous weapons, it can amplify fear far beyond what the evidence supports.
+This explosion of synthetic content also fuels the AI hype cycle, where sensationalized claims about AI capabilities spread faster than corrections — amplifying misinformation anxiety even further.

 Detection Is Losing the Arms Race